madslundt/docker-cloud-media-scripts/README.md

 	- Choose to enter pass phrase for the salt or leave it blank.
 I prefer to enter my own.
  - Encryption and decryption for your local storage.
 	- Create new remote [Press N]
-	- Give it thye same name as specified in the environment variable `RCLONE_LOCAL_ENDPOINT` but without colon : (default local-crypt)
+	- Give it the same name as specified in the environment variable `RCLONE_LOCAL_ENDPOINT` but without colon : (default local-crypt)
 	- Choose Encrypt/Decrypt a remote [Press 5]
 	- Enter the encrypted folder: /cloud-encrypt.
 If you are using subdirectory append it to it.
 Example /cloud-encrypt/Media
 	- Choose the same filename encrypted as you did with the cloud storage.